klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 1. Prepare the new private key(s) to create a new keyring.
 2. Create a keyring by its type (Single keyring, Multiple keyring, or Role-based keyring) you need.
 3. Generate an Account instance from the new keyring.
 This Account instance holds the new public key(s) for your account.
-4. Send AccountUpdate transaction including Account instance to Klaytn network.
+4. Send AccountUpdate transaction including Account instance to Klaytn.
 5. Finally, replace your old keyring to the new one that was created in Step 2.

 Please check [Account Update] for the details.